 How long will hearing aids last?

-With proper maintenance and routine care, most hearing aids last five to six years.
-A three-year manufacturer warranty covers any mechanical malfunctions and also provides a policy for lost or damaged hearing aids beyond repair of devices.
+Most hearing aids last five to six years.
+A three-year manufacturer warranty covers any faulty parts and lost or damaged devices.

 Can my hearing aid be programmed if I’m out of town?